leros-dev/leros/README.md

 ### Minor List

- * restructure ALU to be used for test project
  * load/store byte indirect
  * Run all asm tests in a single ScalaTest (instead of Makefile loop) to see a summary